VoltLang/Website/doc/ideas.md

 Better reference control
 ---

-Building on top the explicit `this` idea we can now control if this is a copy or reference.
-For classes references would be required.
+Building on top of the explicit `this` idea we can now control if this is a copy or a reference.
+For classes, references would be required.
 Maybe we should move away from `ref` to `&` for brevity.

 ```
 fn func1(ref this, int arg) int {...}